Prachiti-Gaikwad/Medical_Symptoms_Diagnosis/README.md

 - **Not Medical Advice**: Does not replace professional medical consultation
 - **Consult Healthcare**: Always consult healthcare professionals for medical decisions
 - **Emergency Situations**: Seek immediate medical attention for emergencies
+- **Image Analysis**: AI image analysis is for educational purposes only

 ### **Data Privacy**
 - **No Data Storage**: User data is not stored or logged
 - **API Privacy**: Only necessary data is sent to APIs
 - **Secure Communication**: All API calls use HTTPS
 - **User Control**: Users control their own data and interactions
+- **Session Data**: Chat sessions are temporary and not persisted

 ## 🤝 **Contributing**